Relating random matrix map enumeration to a universal symbol calculus for recurrence operators in terms of Bessel-Appell polynomials: Form of the Fundamental Map Enumeration Generating Functions

-In the realm of random combinatorial structures, the analytical study of {\it maps} and in particular their enumeration, is a fairly recent topic; although, it does have connections to some much older topics such as cellular decompositions in low dimensional topology.
-As a purely combinatorial subject, it goes back to the work of Tutte \cite{Tu} and his school.
-There are a number of notable rigorous treatments of the map enumeartion problem from a purely combinatorial perspective.
-Among these one may include \cite{JV, BGR, CMS, Chap}.
-The enumerations studied in these and related work are treated in terms of some remarkable and elegant combinatorial bijections, in some cases between maps and group generators related to the character theory of the symmetric group and in other cases between maps and well-labelled decorated trees, such that the corresponding combinatorial class is more manageable to enumerate.
-Constructing these bijections can also be combinatorially illuminating; however, in all cases building such combinatorial bridges requires conditioning the map class in some way whether by rooting or coloring or some other means.
+As mentioned in section \ref{approaches}, more recent purely combinatorial approaches to map enumeration build on some remarkable combinatorial bijections.
+However building such combinatorial bridges requires conditioning the map class in some way whether by rooting or coloring or some other means.
 By constrast the enumerations presented in this paper are direct and free from such conditioning.
-The other aspect to note is that the above combinatorial studies focus almost entirely on asymptotic evaluations; i.e., asymptotic descriptions of the map counts as the size of the map becomes very large.
+The other aspect to note is that those combinatorial studies focus almost entirely on asymptotic evaluations; i.e., asymptotic descriptions of the map counts as the size of the map becomes very large.
 Our enumerations, on the other hand, can be equally well carried out in the small and moderate size ranges as we have illustrated in section \ref{integform}.
 But, by way of comparison, let us now focus on how our approach compares in the setting of asymptotic enumerations.